DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/index.md

 * Use the **Create** drop-down menu in the Project and Hierarchy panes.
 * Use the **Add Component** button in the Inspector.

-That's enough for now.
-Let's start building the game.
+That's enough to get started.
+Let's build a game.

+---

 ## 3: Make A Plan